awsugblr/awsugblr/src/pages/blog/2019-02-27-meetup-report-february-2019-meetup-build-with-serverless.md

 * AWS Amplify FAQ: https://aws.amazon.com/amplify/faqs/
 * AWS Amplify Console FAQ: https://aws.amazon.com/amplify/console/faqs/

+On the whole it was a wonderful demo where #amplify, #congnito & #serverless were absolutely simplified.
+The most frequently asked questions from the attendees were "Show me the console, Did amplify do everything for you ?"\
+\
+\
 In end, a thank you note by Jeevan and announcements for our upcoming Community Day - 2019 ( https://communityday.awsugblr.in/ ).

 Stay tuned for upcoming meetups.
-Follow us on Linkedin or Twitter and for more update please visit:  https://awsugblr.in .
+Follow us on [Linkedin](https://www.linkedin.com/in/awsugblr/) or [Twitter](https://twitter.com/awsugblr) and for more update please visit:  [https://awsugblr.in](https://awsugblr.in/) .

+AWSUGBLR organizers would like to thank

+* The speakers: Prashanth HN for a great demo
+* Attendees for taking time out of their Saturday and joining us for the meet
+* Amazon Internet Services Private Limited for hosting the meetup and providing stickers, tea/coffee and snacks
+* [Piyush Jalan](https://www.linkedin.com/in/piyush-jalan/) for contributing to the meetup report and [Bhuvaneswari](https://www.linkedin.com/in/bhuvanas/) for supplemental inputs

+Stay tuned for upcoming meetups!
+For any feedback, comments, requests or contributions, please write to us on <mailto:info@awsugblr.in>